saylesss88/nix-book/src/nix/hardening_networking.md

 rather trust a company like Mullvad whose whole reputation is based on their trustworthiness, transparency, and data protection.

-You can use a VPN with Tor, but it's not recommended unless you're an advanced user who knows how to configure both in a way that doesn't compromise your privacy.
+You can use a VPN with Tor, but it's not recommended by the Tor Project unless you're an advanced user who knows how to configure both in a way that doesn't compromise your privacy.

 **Popular VPNs on NixOS**